 Parkdean Riverbank Improvements

 The final phase of the West Bay Coastal Defence Improvements Scheme is due to be carried out this winter 2020/21.
-Fluvial improvement works to the River Brit riverbank will provide protection against the river overflowing and flooding the Parkdean Resorts West Bay Holiday Park and West Bay as a whole.
+Fluvial improvement works to the River Brit riverbank will provide protection against the river overflowing and flooding the Parkdean Resorts West Bay Holiday Park and West Bay.

-This work to improve the riverbank is a partnership between Dorset Council, the Environment Agency, Parkdean Resorts UK, Dorset Coast Forum and Jacobs Consultants and are planned to start on the 30th November 2020 and complete in February 2021.
+This work to improve the riverbank is a partnership between Dorset Council, the Environment Agency, Parkdean Resorts UK, Dorset Coast Forum and Jacobs Consultants and are planned to start on the 30th November 2020.

-Dorset Coast Forum are inviting West Bay residents and businesses to meet with project engineers at an informal drop-in engagement session where they can find out more about what type of improvements works are being done and how they will be carried out.
+Dorset Coast Forum invited West Bay residents and businesses to meet with project engineers at informal drop-in engagement sessions during September 2020 to find out more about what type of improvements works are being done and how they will be carried out.